charlesproye/murfy-cover-app/src/transform/readme.md

 │   ├── stellantis_results.py
 │   ├── tesla_results.py
 │   └── volvo_results.py
-├── raw_tss
-│   ├── bmw_raw_tss.py
+├── processed_results
 │   ├── config.py
-│   ├── high_mobility_raw_tss.py
+│   ├── data_cache
+│   └── main.py
+├── front_utils
 │   ├── main.py
-│   ├── mobilisight_raw_tss.py
-│   └── tesla_raw_tss.py
+│   └── readme.md
 └── vehicle_info
     ├── main.py
     └── readme.md
 ```
 ### Pipeline structure
 The entire pipeline can be considered as a single ETL.
 It takes in data time series and static vehicle data and outputs valuable time series data.
 Static data are data that remain the same throughout the vehicles lifes such as the model, default battery capacity, ect...
 Time series data... you should know what a time series is :left eye brow raised:.
 The ETL consists of multiple sub ETLs, each implemented in a single sub package.

 > Here "XX" is the name of the data provider or a manufacturer.